metabase/metabase-nodejs-react-sdk-embedding-sample/README.md

+> [!IMPORTANT]
+> The repository has version branches (e.g. release-x.N.x) that work with the matching version of Metabase's Embedded Analytics SDK.
+You should use the branch that matches your Metabase version.
+[More info](https://www.metabase.com/docs/latest/embedding/sdk/version).

 # Sample React application for Metabase's Embedded analytics SDK

 A quick app to kick the tires on the [Embedded analytics SDK](https://www.metabase.com/docs/latest/embedding/sdk/introduction).